iRail/The-DataTank/README.md

 ### Master ###

 This is the "stable" branch.
 It only contains code that works.
-In the future versions will be added as tags.
+In the future, different versions of The DataTank will be added as tags.
+We do however encourage to take a look at the develop branch, this branch contains the latest updates, but may contain some minor bugs.

 ### develop ###